The Seafood Industry Climate Awards

 • Applicants must be formally affiliated with and applying through a legally registered entity that can receive unrestricted grant funding.

-• Be registered and located in the United States or Canada.
+• Applicant must be registered and located in the United States or Canada.

 • Meet all submission deadlines, including submitting a completed application form by the required deadline.